 About the Creators

 Marian Engel was a Canadian novelist.
-Engel's best-known novel is Bear, and her other novels include No Clouds of Glory, The Honeyman Festival, The Glassy Sea, and Lunatic Villas.
-She won the Governor General’s Literary Award for Fiction for Bear in 1976, and was made an Officer of the Order of Canada in 1982.
+Engel's best-known novel is Bear, which won the Governor General’s Literary Award for Fiction in 1976.
+She was made an Officer of the Order of Canada in 1982.
 Marian Engel died in Toronto in 1985.